Grant-Giving Process

 Funding Criteria And Priorities

-• All projects must have a clear recreational benefit.
+• Has a clear recreational benefit.

 • Indigenous-led conservation initiatives.